Raimana Li Fung Kuee

-Raimana John Li Fung Kuee (born 10 April 1985) is a Tahitian footballer currently playing for A.S.
+Raimana John Li Fung Kuee (born 10 April 1985) is a Tahitian footballer and beach soccer player currently playing for A.S.
 Pirae, where he plays as a striker.

 He received a silver medal with the Tahiti national team after losing the final against the Portugal national team during the 2015 FIFA Beach Soccer World Cup in Espinho, Portugal.

 He received the bronze ball award during the 2013 FIFA Beach Soccer World Cup in Tahiti, French Polynesia.
 In 2014-2015 he became league Top Scorer with 30 goals while playing for A.S.
 Pirae.

 In October 2013 he was appointed a knight of the Order of Tahiti Nui.